GDSC-IIIT-Kalyani/WOC-certificate-generator-Hactoberfest2021/README.md

 # WOC-certificate-generator
-Python code to generate and emails certificates automatically , using name filled in the form.
+<div align="center">Python code to generate and emails certificates automatically , using name filled in the form.</div>

 <br>
 <div align="center">